JustMeZXX/Automated-Detection-of-Aircraft-Generated-Signals-in-Seismic-Array-Data/README.md

     @article{10.1785/0220210198,
-      author = {Zhang, Xinxiang and Arrowsmith, Stephen and Tsongas, Sotirios and Hayward, Chris and Meng, Haoran and Ben‐Zion, Yehuda}, title = "{A Data‐Driven Framework for Automated Detection of Aircraft‐Generated Signals in Seismic Array Data Using Machine Learning}", journal = {Seismological Research Letters},
+      author = {Zhang, Xinxiang and Arrowsmith, Stephen and Tsongas, Sotirios and Hayward, Chris and Meng, Haoran and Ben‐Zion, Yehuda}, title = {A Data‐Driven Framework for Automated Detection of Aircraft‐Generated Signals in Seismic Array Data Using Machine Learning}, journal = {Seismological Research Letters},
       year = {2021},
       month = {11},